 Waste and packaging

 A degree of wastage is unavoidable in our businesses, as we have to ensure that our products continually meet stringent standards for quality and presentation.
 We work actively to reduce our usage of materials and the reduction of product and packaging waste has a very high priority across the Group.
-The yield losses incurred in processing and packing meat and packaging wastage are continuously monitored throughout each day across the entire product range, at every Hilton site.
-Performance on meat yields, being the percentage by which the weight of meat purchased as raw material compares with that incorporated in finished packed meat products, is minimised by, where possible, using off-cuts in mince, burgers and other part processed meat products and by ensuring that meat purchased meets tight specifications.
+The yield losses incurred in processing and packing meat and packaging wastage are monitored continuously throughout each day across the entire product range, at every Hilton site.

-Through the extensive use of state of the art packaging technology our products benefit from an extended shelf life thereby reducing food waste.
-This benefit offsets the environmental impact of the packaging materials and energy used in its manufacture.
-Hilton is committed with its retail partners to adopt best practices in reducing packaging through use of lightweight and recyclable materials from sustainable sources.
+Through the extensive use of state of the art packaging including skinpack technology our products beneft from an extended shelf life thereby reducing food waste.
+This beneft offsets the environmental impact of the packaging materials and energy used in its manufacture.
+Hilton is also closely aligned with our customers in our desire to minimise the environmental impact of our operations.
+We are therefore developing partnerships with our key suppliers of packaging materials as part of our sustainability agenda.
+We are conscious of the potential impact the use of plastic has on the environment.

 Health and safety